3 days in Faro itinerary: old town and hidden gems

 The next stop is the Fort of Ponta da Badeira.

-Built in the 17th century, this waterfront fort was extremely important for fending off potential attacks from nearby Spain and pirates.
+Built in the 17th century, this waterfront fort was vital for fending off potential attacks from nearby Spain and pirates.

 Day 3 in Faro